Comparison of Managed PostgreSQL Providers: AWS RDS vs Google Cloud SQL vs Azure PostgreSQL

 - Auto-scaling servers means the provider will automatically scale up the database, either vertically or horizontally.
 The most common operation is spinning up more read-only replicas, but beefing up the primary instance is possible too.

 Auto-scaling is opt-in but make sure it's properly configured.
-Automatically-scaling capacity also automatically scales costs ;)
+Automatically-scaling capacity also automatically scales costs.
+Also, it's usually not possible to scale storage down afterwards to match your actual usage and needs.

 Postgres is an actively maintained open-source project.
 As such, there are multiple major versions that are stable.
 For simple applications versions 10 or 11 might be enough, however you might have a legacy system which depends on 9.6, or you might need the newest features included in version 12 and 13 (e.g. incremental sorting).